ppworks/ppdiary/README.md

 ### MCP Server Won't Start
 - Ensure Node.js version is 24.7.0 or higher
 - For Docker, verify that the container is running correctly

+### Docker Image Not Updating
+Add `--pull always` to the docker run command to force pulling the latest image.

 ## License